fbpx

 • Mind conference Mode

-This involves reflecting a little bit of the life experience, take this time to look at the mistakes you may have made at the work place and make sure that if you get another job you don’t repeat them.
-Look at what you are good at, and see what you else you can start doing for the time being.
+This involves reflecting a little bit on the life experience, taking this time to look at the mistakes you may have made at the workplace and making sure that if you get another job you don’t repeat them.
+Look at what you are good at, and see what else you can start doing for the time being.

 • Start looking at your priorities

-This involves looking into your finances, due to the fact that you will no longer get an income at the end of the month, prioritise on what to sort out first, like your monthly rent, your insurance, any bank debts or loans you may have borrowed to avoid them from repossessing any of your property.
-This assists you preserve any money you may have and avoid over spending it.
+This involves looking into your finances, due to the fact that you will no longer get an income at the end of the month, prioritise what to sort out first, like your monthly rent, your insurance, and any bank debts or loans you may have borrowed to avoid them from repossessing any of your property.
+This assists you preserve any money you may have and avoid overspending it.

 • Talk to people